 - Commercial galleries Berlin: 2022 competition by the Berlin Senate of Economics, galleries show very different levels of commitment

-- Art colleges: KH Weissensee has a NH mission statement, Berlin University of the Arts has a climate protection concept for operations and teaching.
-The process is too slow.
-The focus is on operations, but not on research and teaching.
+- Art academies: Weissensee School of Art has a sustainability mission statement, Berlin University of the Arts has a climate protection concept for operations and teaching.

 Workshop

-“Problem bubble”: How can sustainable art generate more impact?
+“Problem Bubble”: How can sustainable art generate more impact?

 Lecturer